lrnselfreliance/wrolpi/README.md

 **Warning: this will clobber anything else on the system!
 Do not run this installation script elsewhere!**

 1. Install [Debian 11](https://www.debian.org/) onto a laptop or other computer.
-2. Get the WROLPi installation script
+2. Get the WROLPi installation script.
     * `wget https://raw.githubusercontent.com/lrnselfreliance/wrolpi/release/install.sh -O /tmp/install.sh`
-3. Run the installation script
+3. Run the installation script.
     * `sudo /bin/bash /tmp/install.sh`
-4. Start WROLPi
+4. Start WROLPi.
     * `sudo systemctl start wrolpi.target`
 5. Browse to the IP address of your WROLPi!